Skip to main content

 • Carolinas United to End HIV, or CUE-HIV (Ann Dennis and Kimberly Powers, co-Chairs)

 • If you share their research interests, SWGs are always open to new members.
-Then, if you’d like to collaborate with other SWG members to put in a CFAR Developmental application, you can apply for $10,000 over the regular funding limit!
+Then, if you’d like to collaborate with other SWG members to put in a CFAR Developmental proposal, we would be very happy to see your application!

 • Q: I’m a post-doc/fellow and really need some money for a great HIV-related project.
 May I apply?